Search in DataGrip

 In the Find tool window, review search results.
 To open a database object, double-click it.
 To return to the Find tool window ( ), press Alt+3.

-For more information about the full-text search, see Full-text search in databases.
+For more information about the full-text search, refer to Full-text search in databases.

-To automatically populate the search field with a search value from a certain cell, select the cell with it and press Ctrl+F.
+To automatically populate the search field with a search value from a certain cell, select the cell with it and press Control+F.

 Select the Filter rows checkbox to see only rows with found matches.